 If you have native Italian ancestors who lost or renounced their Italian citizenship before it was passed onto you, then you can become an Italian citizen by naturalisation after living in the country for three years.

 You can visit your local Italian embassy or consulate to apply for citizenship by your ancestry.
 Make sure you have all your personal details plus proof of your ancestry in order to apply in this way.
-Here you’ll find a list of all Italian Embassies and other Italian representations worldwide.

 2. Citizenship by marriage